-This deliverable is the first version of the Data Management Plan (DMP) for TROMPA, and refers to M6 of the project.
+This deliverable is the 2nd version of the Data Management Plan (DMP) for TROMPA, and refers to M18 of the project.
 This document belongs to WP8 (Project coordination) and outlines how the data collected and generated within TROMPA will be handled during and after the end of the project.
-For writing this deliverable we followed the templates suggested by the Horizon 2020 online manual1.
+For writing this deliverable we followed the templates suggested by the Horizon 2020 online manual.
 For making the contents of this deliverable more accessible, it is written in the form of questions and answers.
-This is a living document that will be submitted for review in M18 and M36.
-Thus, some of the questions are partially addressed or not detailed in the current version as some more specifications will derived from the concrete development of the use-cases and work in the WPs .
+This is a living document that it's final version will be submitted at the end of the project(M36).
+Thus, some of the questions are partially addressed or not detailed in the current version as some more specifications will be derived from the concrete development of the use-cases and work in the WPs .
+To an extent, the contents of this version are identical to the previous 1st version (M6), but for reasons of clarity and completeness, we preferred this approach instead of providing only the differences with the previous version.